Weston Otmoor: Sociological aspects

 "It may be better to look at the possibility of creating eco-extensions to existing communities, rather than completely new towns."

 The distinguished designer and broadcaster, Kevin McCloud (Grand Designs), is building two eco-suburbs of 200 homes each in Swindon.
 He regards these developments as experimental and aims "not to create ring-fenced ghettos but to focus on the social and physical relationships between Hab projects and the wider community".
 Eco-town design is in its infancy and Weston Otmoor is far too big to be used as an experiment.

 The eco-town will not have the retail or leisure facilities of a large town such as Oxford.
-One of the few benefits for low income families of living in a large city is that many facilities, often free of charge or discounted, are on their doorstep or a short bus ride away.
+One of the few benefits for low-income families of living in a large city is that many facilities, often free of charge or discounted, are on their doorstep or a short bus ride away.
 This will not be the case for the eco-town in the middle of the countryside.
-The bias towards low income households, the elimination of cars and the lack of facilities appears designed to increase the deprivation of already disadvantaged families and to contain them in a rural ghetto.
+The bias towards low-income households, the elimination of cars and the lack of facilities appear designed to increase the deprivation of already disadvantaged families and to contain them in a rural ghetto.